google/asylo-site/_docs/reference/runtime.md

 IPv6 address families.
 Consequently, all ifaddrs entries that don't have these formats are filtered out when they are passed to the enclave from the host.

+### net/if.h

+#### `if_nametoindex`

+When `if_nametoindex` is called from inside an enclave, it exits the enclave and gets the index on the host, which is passed back into the enclave.
+It is not causing security issues as it only gets corresponding |ifindex| from the host.
+The index is obtained on the host though and is untrusted.

+#### `if_indextoname`

+When `if_indextoname` is called from inside an enclave, it exits the enclave and gets the name on the host, which is passed back into the enclave.
+It is not causing security issues as it only gets corresponding |ifname| from the host.
+The name is obtained on the host though and is untrusted.

 ### netdb.h

 #### `getservbyname` and `getservbyport`

-These calls are not implemented and calls to them will result in `abort()`.
+These calls are not implemented and calls to them will result in `abort`.

+### nl_types.h

+#### `catclose`, `catgets` and `catopen` are not implemented and return error.

 ### poll.h